Fan Fic: Consequences Of Unoriginality

-Consequences of Unoriginality and the canon side-stories contain examples of:
+Consequences of Unoriginality, its sequel, and the canon side-stories contain examples of:

 ”There was something words failed to describe residing in the chest cavity of the body, shining with darkness, bent at impossible angles, twisting and shifting and impossible to describe.
 Twilight’s mind recoiled from it… and yet it was so familiar because it was… it was ‘’’EMERIS’’’ on a level that was hard to describe but was so fundamental that it actually hurt–“